Hiking in Avoriaz

 If you are in Avoriaz during the summer, then you will probably want to pop on your walking shoes and head out into the mountains for a hike or walk.
-For information on individual trails see our hiking and walking routes.

 With spectacular views, beautiful scenery and walking routes for all abilities in the Portes du Soleil area, there is something for everyone to enjoy.
 Summer passes will provide you with access to the lifts meaning you can explore more of the high altitude terrain and wonderful views without the slog.